Dark energy beyond quintessence: Constraints from the swampland: Looking Ahead: More general models

 The specific Galileon model we have considered here is still viable after multi-messenger gravitational wave discovery as well as with other current observational bounds even after imposing the swampland conjectures.
 Moreover, as noted in \cite{Heisenberg:2019qxz}, large portions of the parameter space of Horndeski theories can be ruled out by current and near-future data, if the Swampland constraints are taken into account, thereby somehow singling out models of this kind as special.
 However, it would be more interesting to see what the swampland conjecture implies for models of modified gravity, aimed at explaining late-time acceleration, in a more systematic manner \cite{Heisenberg:2018vsk}.
 We plan to do this in future by going to more general models beyond-Horndeski and applying the swampland conjectures to them.
 In this way, we shall be able to constrain these models through a theoretical consistency requirement in addition to observable data.

 15pt

-\textit{Acknowledgments:} This research was supported in part by the Ministry of Science, ICT \& Future Planning, Gyeongsangbuk-do and Pohang City and the National Research Foundation of Korea (Grant No.: 2018R1D1A1B07049126).
+\textit{Acknowledgments:} We are grateful to Robert Brandenberger for comments on an earlier version of this paper.
+This research was supported in part by the Ministry of Science, ICT \& Future Planning, Gyeongsangbuk-do and Pohang City and the National Research Foundation of Korea (Grant No.: 2018R1D1A1B07049126).